alexanderkif/angular-zoneless-template/docs/AUTHENTICATION.md

 A: Tokens expire in 7 days.
 Change password to revoke all tokens immediately.

 **Q: Should I store tokens in localStorage?**
 A: ❌ NO!
 Always use HttpOnly cookies. localStorage is vulnerable to XSS.
+This project never stores tokens in localStorage.

 ## Database Schema

 See: [supabase/migrations/20241222_initial_schema.sql](../supabase/migrations/20241222_initial_schema.sql)

+---

+_Last updated: December 31, 2025 for Angular 21_

 ## References